DingJunyao/SunGet/README.md

 ### Files ###

-sun.php - File which execulate the functions the title said
+sunget.php - File which execulate the functions the title said

 demo.html - Demo File